-Artists, health experts, gig workers, community spaces, community leaders, activists, policy makers, and mutual aid providers to coordinate NYC relief efforts to the COVID-19 pandemic.
+Artists, health experts, gig workers, community spaces, community leaders, activists, policy makers, and mutual aid providers coordinate NYC COVID-19 pandemic relief efforts.

 Priorities & Letter to Elected Officials